upmaru/instellar-docs/src/pages/en/lxd-cluster/digital-ocean.md

 The container has started and there is an ip address assigned.
 At this point your LXD initialization can be marked as a success.

+At this point you have a choice.
+You can continue using a single instance setup or if you want a more scalable setup in the next section we will show you how to add more machines to your cluster.

+### Multi Node LXD Cluster

+To add more nodes to your cluster simply repeat the same steps on [Droplet Setup](/en/lxd-cluster/digital-ocean#droplet-setup).
+Be sure to number your node with `02` and `03` numbering suffix to make sure they're easily identifiable.